muhamedcpqd/ejbca-rest/README.md

 * Available Certificate Profiles
 	* Select CFREE

-Click 'save' at the button of the page to save editions
+Click 'save' at the bottom of the page to save editions